 Fentanyl administered intravenously exhibits a three-compartment disposition model.
 In healthy volunteers after IV administration, the estimated initial distribution half-life was about 6 minutes; the second distribution half-life was about 1-hour; and the terminal half-life was about 16 hours.
 The average volume of distribution for fentanyl at steady state following IV administration is 833 L.

 Mean values for unbound fractions of fentanyl in plasma are estimated to be between 13 and 21%.
 Fentanyl binds to erythrocytes, α1-acid glycoproteins, and plasma albumin.

 Binding is independent of drug concentration over the therapeutic range.
 Fentanyl plasma protein binding capacity decreases with increasing ionization of the drug.
 Alterations in blood pH may alter ionization of fentanyl and therefore its distribution between plasma and the central nervous system.
 Fentanyl accumulates in the skeletal muscle and fat and is released slowly into the blood.

 In humans, fentanyl is metabolized primarily by cytochrome P450 3A4-mediated N-dealkylation to norfentanyl and other inactive metabolites that do not contribute materially to the observed activity of the drug.
 The average clearance in healthy subjects following IV administration was observed to be 53 L/h.
-Within 72 hours of IV fentanyl administration, approximately 75% of the dose is excreted in urine, mostly as metabolites, with less than 10% representing unchanged drug.
-Approximately 9% of the dose is recovered in the feces, primarily as metabolites.

 Skin does not metabolize fentanyl administered transdermally.
 This was determined in a human keratinocyte cell assay.